moinulibr/database-questions/README.md

-# Database Interview Questions: Comprehensive List (174 Questions)
+# Database Related Interview Questions
 ## 1. Basic Database Concepts
 1. What is a **Database**?
 2. What is a **DBMS**?